Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Tooling

 To collect user activity, we developed a JavaScript plugin as an extension for the Jupyter Notebook Web application.
 The plugin tracks the initial launch of a Python notebook, as well as its interruption and restarting.
 Additionally, the extension tracks certain events that occur during the development process in the notebook, including \emph{creating a new cell}, \emph{deleting a cell}, \emph{executing a cell}, \emph{rendering a Markdown cell}, \emph{finishing executing}, \emph{changing a cell type} (from code to Markdown or vice versa), and \emph{errors} (when the executed cell finished by raising an error).
 For each action, we save all the possible information about the cell, the notebook, and the user.
 For example, when a cell is executed, the plugin collects the index of the cell, its ordinal number in the notebook, and the cell's source code.
 Also, for all types of events, we save information about the session, the notebook kernel, the notebook name, and the timestamp.
 Upon collection, the data is stored locally and, if necessary, sent to a remote server, the address of which can be set up in the settings.

 During the development of the plugin, our main goal was to minimize user interaction to ensure that it does not influence the coding process.
 To begin using the plugin, the users first need to install it as a Python package.
 Once installed, they activate it as a Jupyter extension.
 Before starting the plugin, the users are prompted to consent to send data to a remote server and provide the server's address.
 Once these initial steps are completed, the plugin transparently runs in the background, collecting data across all Jupyter notebooks that are accessible to the given Jupyter Notebook application instance, without interrupting the user.
+This supports authentic studies that can provide realistic insights into developers' workflows.